Pop Culture Madness!

 1989 Pop Culture History

-Will Smith won the first ever Grammy for Best Rap Performance in 1989 and it was for Parents Just Don't Understand.
+Will Smith won the first-ever Grammy for Best Rap Performance in 1989 for Parents Just Don’t Understand.

-Flea from The Red Hot Chili Peppers wrote and played the bass line for Young MC's Bust a Move and he never received a songwriting credit or any royalties from it.
-He was paid $200 for his studio time and the song went on to become a #1 hit and sell millions of records.
+Flea from The Red Hot Chili Peppers wrote and played the bass line for Young MC’s Bust a Move, and he never received a songwriting credit or any royalties from it.
+He was paid $200 for his studio time, and the song became a #1 hit and sold millions of records.

-In London, Ontario a flame of hope was lit in 1989 as a tribute to Dr. Frederick Banting and all the people that have lost their lives to diabetes.
+In London, Ontario, a flame of hope was lit in 1989 as a tribute to Dr. Frederick Banting and all the people who have lost their lives to diabetes.
 The flame will remain lit until there is a cure for diabetes.

-Daniel Day-Lewis hasn't appear on stage since 1989 after he played Hamlet and claimed to see the ghost of his own father during the performance.
+Daniel Day-Lewis hasn’t appeared on stage since 1989 after he played Hamlet and claimed to see his father’s ghost during the performance.

-The first 'Best Hard Rock/Metal' Grammy awarded in 1989 went to Jethro Tull over huge favorite Metallica in a decision viewed by many critics as 'out of touch.'
-Metallica responded by adding 'Grammy Award LOSERS' to their albums, Jethro Tull countered that flutes are a 'heavy, metal instrument.'
+The first ‘Best Hard Rock/Metal’ Grammy awarded in 1989 went to Jethro Tull over huge favorite Metallica in a decision many critics view as ‘out of touch.’
+Metallica responded by adding ‘Grammy Award LOSERS’ to their albums; Jethro Tull countered that flutes are a ‘heavy, metal instrument.’

-After winning a record 4 consecutive Emmys (85-88), for his role on Night Court, John Larroquette asked not to be considered in 1989.
+After winning a record four consecutive Emmys (85-88) for his role on Night Court, John Larroquette asked not to be considered in 1989.

 The AOL "Welcome" & "You've Got Mail" sounds were recorded in 1989 on a cassette deck.

 A Michigan farmer found a camera attached to balloons in his field.
 It contained images of what appeared to be a mutilated corpse, sparking a yearlong FBI investigation.
-It turned out to be footage for Nine Inch Nails' first music video, Down In It, filmed 200 miles away.
+It was footage for Nine Inch Nails’ first music video, Down In It, filmed 200 miles away.

-William Lamm, a scuba diver, was sucked up by an intake pipe of a Florida nuclear power plant, dragged over 1,600 feet, and deposited in one of the reactor cooling ponds.
+William Lamm, a scuba diver, was sucked up by a Florida nuclear power plant intake pipe, dragged over 1,600 feet, and deposited in one of the reactor cooling ponds.
 He lived.

 On September 15 1989, NASA published a comprehensive report on house plants that are best for cleaning indoor air pollution.